H.265 videos

 Mozilla Firefox

 Same as Microsoft Edge.
-In addition, two flags have to be set via about:config section:
+In addition, two flags have to be set on about:config page:

-Open about://support in order to checkout available media codecs.
+These flags are set by default in latest builds.
+Open about:support in order to checkout available media codecs.